ReginaSherman/react-review/lib/craigslist/DIRECTIONS.md

 ![Craigslist mock](mock.png)

 Create a `useEffect` to fetch data from the API.
-This can occur in the `Results` component in the component tree below.
-Then pass the data through your component tree as you need to.
+This can occur in the `ResultsList` component in the component tree below.
+Then pass the data through as props to `Result` as you need to.

 Don't worry about adding functionality!
 Just write the JSX necessary to render a page as close to this as you can.